Categories > Books > Harry Potter > A Horcrux’s Fate

 “All right,” he muttered, shifting back against the headboard.
 “What’s next?”

-Hermione was hunched over the book again, the thick volume splayed open across her knees, its pages dry and delicate with age.
-Her fingers moved quickly, rifling through the parchment like they might reveal a salvation hidden between the margins.
-Her lips moved silently as she read, brows drawing tighter and tighter.
+Hermione was hunched over the Anima book again, the thick volume splayed open across her knees.
+Her fingers moved quickly, turning page after page.
+Her lips moved silently as she read, and her brow pulled in tighter with each line.

 Then she spoke aloud, her voice faint and tight.